Why are temporary contracts with production workers from Eastern Europe booming?

 Of course, there are also disadvantages such as: uncertainty and flack of social security.
 But for many Eastern European workers, the advantages outweigh the disadvantages.
 It is important to emphasise that each case is individual and that there are also black sheep among temporary work agencies.
 Nevertheless, it is interesting to see that temporary employment contracts are an attractive option for many Eastern European workers.

-However, this also leads to a displacement effect on the German labour market, as local workers can be replaced by foreign workers.
+However, it also leads to a displacement effect on the German labour market, as local workers can be replaced by foreign workers.
 In addition, the increased use of temporary workers can lead to a deterioration in working conditions, as they often have fewer rights and protection than permanent employees.
-Overall, the use of temporary workers from Eastern Europe is a controversial issue that has both positive and negative effects on the labour market and the economy in Germany.
+Overall, the use of temporary workers from Eastern Europe is a controversial topic that has both positive and negative effects on the labour market and the economy in Germany.

 Find temporary workers for production: